Andrew Brunson’s American Pastor Describes Harrowing Turkish Courtroom Experience

 Rev. White flew to Turkey last week to attend Pastor Andrew Brunson’s fourth trial in the coastal city of Izmir, where for 25 years Brunson had himself pastored a small church with his wife, Norine.
 In October 2016, Pastor Brunson was among the tens of thousands detained by the government of President Recep Tayyip Erdogan in the wake of an alleged failed coup attempt three months earlier.
 Brunson was eventually charged with terrorism, espionage and attempting to overthrow the government.
 He faced the possibility of spending the rest of his life in a Turkish prison.

 Over the next two years, the unassuming Brunson became the unlikely figure at the center of a geopolitical firestorm.
-His imprisonment drew the attention of President Donald Trump, and sparked a diplomatic row between the U.S. and Turkey.
-When Turkey placed Brunson under house arrest last July and refused to release him, the U.S. doubled tariffs on its aluminum and steel imports.
+His imprisonment drew the attention of President Donald Trump, and sparked a diplomatic row between the United States and Turkey.
+When Turkey placed Brunson under house arrest last July and refused to release him, the United States doubled tariffs on its aluminum and steel imports.
 The Turkish lira plummeted in response, which threatened to reverberate throughout global markets.

 Last Friday’s trial, therefore, garnered international attention.
 According to Rev. White, who was also present at one of Brunson’s previous trials in May, the courtroom was “packed.”